ggustin93/ghostly-plus-dashboard/memory-bank/activeContext.md

         -   `ResponsiveBlocker.tsx` updated to block screens `< 640px` (mobile only), allowing tablets (>=640px) to use the retractable menu.
         -   Corrected sidebar branding ("Ghostly+") display and hover color retention in `sidebar.tsx`.
         -   Sidebar overlay click-to-close functionality removed; only 'X' button closes the sidebar now.
 Overlay visibility aligned to `lg:hidden`.
+    -   **RBAC Strategy Finalized (Current Session):**
+        -   Finalized and documented the decision to use `raw_user_meta_data` for storing user roles ('Therapist', 'Admin', etc.).
+        -   This is the standard Supabase pattern, chosen for its performance benefits (role data included in the JWT) and simpler RLS policies.
+        -   The full rationale has been added to `memory-bank/systemPatterns.md` under section `10.1.1`.
 -   **Vercel Deployment & Path Aliasing (Frontend):**
     -   Encountered persistent `TS2307: Cannot find module '@/lib/utils'` (and similar for other `@/lib/*` imports) errors during Vercel builds, despite the `frontend` directory being set as the Vercel project root and `tsconfig.app.json` containing correct `baseUrl: "."` and `paths: { "@/*": ["./src/*"] }`.
     -   Attempted to fix by removing explicit `resolve.alias` from `frontend/vite.config.ts` to let Vite infer from `tsconfig.json` – this did not resolve the Vercel build error.